goongoguma/Udemy/Modern-React-with-Redux/Memo.md

     window.gapi.load("client:auth2", () => {
       window.gapi.client.init({
         clientId:
-          "1042485390822-m5ktk6ebb54ucr797pj4u3psgn702qvu.apps.googleusercontent.com",
+          "wfeiooqwi5494411119641.apps.googleusercontent.com",
         scope: "email"
       });
     });
   }
   ```
 - But it is just going to initialize the library.
-- It is not going to actually take the user goes through OAuth uprocess.
+- It is not going to actually take the user goes through OAuth process.

 reference : https://developers.google.com/api-client-library/javascript/reference/referencedocs#gapiauth2getauthinstance